 I haven't found a comprehensive list of EV points, but the two best lists I've found are:

-I've taken a screenshot from Zap Map (from 2023) to give you an idea of the range of EV points available but you'll need to check the map yourself for up to date information.
+I've taken a screenshot from Zap Map to give you an idea of the range of EV points available but you'll need to check the map yourself for up to date information.

 I haven't found a comprehensive list of EV points, but the two best lists I've found are: